maximilionus/python_docs_dark/README.md

 </details>

 ## About
-This repository contains the userstyle dark theme for python documentation and other style-inherited web pages.
+This repository contains the userstyle dark theme for python documentation and other web pages that inherit the stylesheet from official docs.

 ## Installation
 1. Ensure that **Stylish** extension ([Chrome](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe), [Firefox](https://addons.mozilla.org/ru/firefox/addon/stylish/)) is installed in your browser